 International full fee paying places in the Bachelor of Medicine Bachelor of Surgery course (H311) are available.
 These places will be subject to demonstration of proficiency in spoken and written English.

 Minimum entry requirements

-- A minimum International English Language Testing System (IELTS) score of 7.0, with 7.0 or over in the written band and 7.0 or over in the spoken band.
+- A minimum International English Language Testing System (IELTS) overall score of 7.0, with at least 7.0 in each band.
 More information is available at www.ielts.org

 - Applicants whose undergraduate degree was conducted and examined entirely in English, are considered for exemption from IELTS testing.

-- A minimum Medical College Admissions Test (MCAT) score of 8/8/8 OR a minimum Graduate Australian Medical Schools Admissions Test (GAMSAT) overall score of 50 (minimum 50 in each of the 3 sections).
+- A minimum Medical College Admissions Test (MCAT) score of 8/8/8 for those tested prior to 2015, or a minimum of 126 in each section if tested in 2015 OR a minimum Graduate Australian Medical Schools Admissions Test (GAMSAT) overall score of 50 (minimum 50 in each of the 3 sections).
 More information about the MCAT test is available below and at https://www.aamc.org/students/applying/mcat/

 - A completed undergraduate degree from an Australian Higher Education institution or a recognised bachelor qualification listed in the National Office of Overseas Skills Recognition (NOOSR) guide.